Mayur-Pagote/MELODIES-MONET/docs/getting_started/installation.rst

 General instructions
 --------------------

-If you are a user and are not planning to modify MELODIES-MONET itself, installing it is relatively simple.
+If you are a user and are not planning to modify MELODIES MONET itself, installing it is relatively simple.
 There are two methods available.

 Option 1) Using Conda
 ^^^^^^^^^^^^^^^^^^^^^
-We have recently created a conda-forge release of MELODIES-MONET to make installation very simple with just 1 line of code below::
+We have recently created a conda-forge release of MELODIES MONET to make installation very simple with just 1 line of code below::

     $ conda create --name melodies-monet -y -c conda-forge \